(from Bible Prophecy Revealed: 2023, by Michael D. Fortner)

 In Genesis, Jacob had a prophetic dream of speckled and spotted goats that foretold his future income.
 Joseph had two dreams; one of sheaves of wheat bowing to him, and one of the sun and moon and eleven stars bowing to him.
-Then later, while in prison, the Pharaoh’s wine steward and chief baker each had a dream which Joseph interpreted; then Pharaoh had a dream which Joseph interpreted.
-Later the king of Babylon had a dream which Daniel interpreted, and Daniel himself had prophetic dreams he called “night visions.”
+Then later, while in prison, the Pharaoh’s wine steward and chief baker each had a dream that Joseph interpreted; then Pharaoh had a dream that Joseph interpreted.
+Later, the king of Babylon had a dream that Daniel interpreted, and Daniel himself had prophetic dreams he called “night visions.”

 The bases of symbolism is a physical connection, an association, or a chance resemblance between the symbol and the thing symbolized . . . the olive branch has denoted peace; the palm, triumph; and the anchor, faith or hope.
 (Vol. 22, p.
 385)